kingsdesigntas/yutaka-wakamatsu-gatsby/src/content/template_pages/index.md

 templateKey: index-page
 title: CranioSacral Therapy & Remedial Massage
 description: This is the SEO description
+hero:
+  - title: What is CranioSacral Therapy (CST)?
+    text: >-
+      CranioSacral Therapy is a gentle touch and non-invasive soft tissue therapy used in the treatment of a number of different complaints.
+It is also a powerful therapy that affects the central nervous system to assist in improving function throughout the body system.
+It is suitable for all ages, from infants to the elderly.
+    image: /assets/foto_099.jpg
+    actions:
+      - slug: null
+        collection: null
+        url: "#book-now"
+        title: Book now
+      - slug: craniosacral-therapy-cst
+        collection: pages
+        url: ""
+        title: More info
 main:
   title: Hobart CranioSacral & Remedial Massage
   content: >-